Separation & Termination

 In either case, employees leaving the college are eligible to continue some benefits at their own expense through COBRA.

 Steps To Take As You Leave the College

 1.)
 Notify Your Supervisor

-If the leave is voluntary, notify your supervisor so they can begin the paperwork for your termination.
+If the departure is voluntary, please notify your supervisor in writing or by email, so they can begin the paperwork for your termination.

-- Salaried employees: You must provide a 30-day notice to be paid for any unused vacation days.
+- Salaried employees: You must provide a 30-day notice in writing or by email to be paid for any unused vacation days.

-- Hourly employees: You must provide a 2-week notice to be paid for an unused vacation days.
+- Hourly employees: You must provide a 2-week notice in writing or by email to be paid for an unused vacation days.

 2.)
 Update Your Contact Information